Shagshag/prestashop-documentation/DispatcherCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Dispatcher.php line 814
+* This method is defined in [classes/Dispatcher.php line 814](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Dispatcher.php#814)

 #### Arguments